scotws/tinkasm/docs/MANUAL.md

 Normal labels (but not local labels) and symbols can be modified by "modifiers" such as `.invert` and simple mathematical terms such as `label + 2` .
 Whitespace is significant, so `label+2` is not legal (and will be identified as a symbol).
-The system in its current form is primitive: Assignments and labels of branches cannot be modified -- yet.
-These functions will be added in later versions.
+The system in its current form is primitive: Assignments, data fields such as `.byte` and labels of branches can currently not be modified.
+See below for a complete list of modifiers.

 ### Other